 In the unit on functions, we discussed graphs in great detail but most of the discussion was based on obtaining the given graph by some transformation of one of the standard functions that we encountered previously in the same chapter.
-As an example, was plotted by shifting the parabola left by units and up by units.
+As an example,

 Our purpose in this section is to discuss more advanced graphs by analyzing their nature using the knowledge of derivatives that we now possess.